Female altar servers: Former practice

-The references to "the Greeks" pertains to the Orthodox practice of ordaining women as deaconesses.
-With the practice of private Masses (Mass by a priest and one other person, often offered for a deceased person), scandal was an additional reason not to have a woman or girl alone with a priest.
+With the practice of private Masses (Mass by a priest and one other person, usually offered for a deceased person), scandal was often seen as a reason not to have a woman or girl alone with a priest.

 However, it has been customary in convents of women for nuns to perform the ministry of acolyte without being formally ordained to that minor order.
-This practice was used when the Council of Trent developed the seminary system where men in minor orders would go away to schools for training to be a priest rather than study under a parish priest.
+This practice was used when the Council of Trent developed the seminary system where men would go to seminary for training to be a priest rather than study under a parish priest.